TelemetryDeck/docs/basics/activation.md

 - **Emerging markets**: Regions with growing activation that may warrant localization investment
 - **Language correlation**: Languages that correlate with successful activation experiences

-**How to read your data:** In this example dashboard, Germany (37.14%) shows as the strongest activation market, followed by Italy (14.29%) and the United States (8.57%).
-The language distribution shows German (48.57%) and English (28.57%) users with the strongest activation patterns, plus Italian (17.14%) showing significant engagement.
-When you see patterns like this in your own data, it would suggest your Onboarding experience works particularly well for certain language groups.
-You could then prioritize localization efforts for your top-performing regions to maximize activation in those markets.
+**How to read your data:** In this example dashboard, Germany is the strongest activation market at 37.14%.
+Italy follows with 14.29%, and the United States with 8.57%.
+The language data shows German users at 48.57%.
+English users follow at 28.57%, with Italian at 17.14%.
+These patterns suggest onboarding works best for certain languages.
+You can use this insight to focus localization on your top regions.
+This helps maximize activation where it already performs well.

 ## Taking action on activation insights

-The key to improving activation lies in asking the right questions and forming creative hypotheses about your data patterns.
-Look beyond the obvious metrics – combine insights across time, geography, and device patterns to uncover unique opportunities for your app.
-Remember that successful activation is the foundation for retention: users who experience your app's core value in their first sessions are much more likely to become long-term, engaged users who drive sustainable growth.
+To improve activation, ask the right questions.
+Form clear and creative ideas about what your data shows.
+Look beyond obvious metrics.
+Combine insights from time, location, and device data to find new opportunities.
+Activation is the base for retention.
+Users who feel your app’s core value early are more likely to stay, engage, and support long-term growth.